Eric Cross’ 2020 Fantasy Baseball Mixed League Rankings (Updated 1/8!)

 Qualifications for below positional eligibility: 20 Games Played or 10 Games Started

 Ugh, catchers.
 There’s nothing pretty about this position right now.
 Even the guy ranked 2nd above hit just .232 in 2019 and is a career .246 hitter.
-The man ranked 5th wasn’t anywhere close to mixed league relevant coming into 2019 and there are two youngsters rounding out the top-10 that began the season in the minors.
+The man ranked 5th wasn’t anywhere close to mixed league relevant coming into 2019 and there are two youngsters in the top-15 that began the season in the minors.
 Yeah, yuck is right.
 Once you get outside the top 10-12 options or so, it gets even more unsightly in a hurry.

 A few to keep an eye on are Salvador Perez along with the two aforementioned youngsters, Will Smith and Sean Murphy.
 Perez missed the entire 2019 season due to injury but was widely considered a top-5 fantasy backstop before missing time.
 He’s currently working on a streak of four straight 20-homer seasons and six straight 60-plus RBI campaigns.
 Since becoming a full-time catcher in 2013, Perez has averaged 21 home runs, 74 RBI, and 54 runs scored while hitting anywhere from .235 to .292.
 If he appears healthy in Spring Training, Perez should be drafted as a top-10 catching option next season.